zobaken/helpers/README.md

 # Helper functions
-Some common functions and other useless sht.
+Some common functions and other useless world.